+- DO NOT use aluminium or galvanised containers

 - ▶ Check regularly for spills and leaks

-- Lined metal can, lined metal pail/ can.
+- ▶ Lined metal can, lined metal pail/ can.

 - ▶ Plastic pail.

-- Polyliner drum.
+- Polvliner drum.

-- Packing as recommended by manufacturer.
+- ► Packing as recommended by manufacturer.

-- ► Check all containers are clearly labelled and free from leaks.
+- Check all containers are clearly labelled and free from leaks.

 For low viscosity materials